-Reserve Purpose of the Reserve S106 Commuted Sums Three separate reserves to receive all sums paid to the Council from third parties for the maintenance of (1) open spaces Sums adopted by the City Council (2) affordable housing schemes (3) other amenities such as cycle paths.
-Museums Acquisitions To acquire exhibition pieces for the City's museums.
-Held in Perpetuity Two small reserves that have a specific purpose which are administered by the Council.
-These are Graves Maintenance and Marsh Capital
+Reserve Purpose of the Reserve S106 Commuted Three separate reserves to receive all sums paid to the Council from third parties for the maintenance of (1) open spaces Sums adopted by the City Council (2) affordable housing schemes (3) other amenities such as cycle paths.
+Museums To acquire exhibition pieces for the City's museums.
+Acquisitions Hold in Dornatuity Two small reserves that have a specific purpose which are administered by the Council.
+These are Graves Maintenance and Held in Perpetuity Marsh Capital